AybikeDilek/mef04g-a-k-a-r/index.md

 At the end of the study, the group A.K.A - R observed the following takeaways;

 - We calculated and infered the average problem index (indicator crated by the group) of each announcement type/event.
-- We observed the five accomplished projects in the last three years, with the highest problem index (indicator created by the group) and affected locations, S.Yolu Z.Burnu-Bakırköy had the highest problem index.
+- We observed the five accomplished projects in the last three years, with the highest problem index (indicator created by the group) and affected locations.
+S.Yolu Z.Burnu-Bakırköy had the highest problem index.
 This project took approximately six months.
 - We investigated the relationship between municipality election and the number of running projects/constructions and so forth.
 - We checked the effect of the pandemic on the accident notifications and seen that there was a strong effect of the pandemic due to the lockdowns between March and April in 2020.
 - We showed the distribution of announcement types during holiday terms.